Cecilio0/segVerHandler/doc/volsegSync_docs/docs/index.md

 There is a one-to-one correspondence between an image and its segmentation; in other words, each segmentation is paired with exactly one image.

-*volsegSync: Volume – Segmentation Synchronisation* is a CLI tool for managing and synchronising volume – segmentation data pairs.
+SegVerHandler: Segmentation Version Handler* is a CLI tool for managing segmentation versions, as well as synchronising volume – segmentation data pairs.

 ## Introduction